farahdq/soal-shift-sisop-modul-1-I04-2021/README.md

 	for (data in list) {
 	printf ("%s\n",data) }
 check if the customer made a transaction in 2017 in Albuquerque. $2~"2017" is  To get a number in the form of a 2017 string from the Order ID field use.
 Then check if the customer is making a transaction in Albuquerque from the City column with $10=="Albuquerque".
 After that, the customer name will be stored in an array of names[$7]++ where $7 is the Customer Name field.
 Then the name of the customer that meets the if condition will be stored in the array

+Problems encountered :
+	1. wrong syntax in if condition
+	2. at first we still include the first coloumn to be scanned, so the value gone wrong

  ## 2C
  Question : TokoShiSop focuses on three customer segments, among others: Home Offices, Customers, and Corporates.
 Clemong wants to increase sales in the customer segment that has the least sales.
 Therefore, Clemong needs a customer segment and the number of transactions with the least amount of transactions.